-The Company's strategy is to continue acquiring multi-clinic outpatient physical therapy practices, to develop outpatient physical therapy clinics as satellites in existing partnerships and to continue acquiring companies that provide industrial injury prevention services.
+The Company's strategy is to continue acquiring multi-clinic outpatient physical therapy practices, to develop outpatient physical therapy clinics as satellites in existing partnerships and to continue acquiring companies that provide and serve the industrial injury prevention services sector.
 The consideration paid for each acquisition is derived through arm's length negotiations and funded through working capital, borrowings under the Company's revolving credit facilities or proceeds from the recently completed secondary offering discussed in Note 1, Basis of Presentation and Significant Accounting Policies.

-The purchase price plus the fair value of the non-controlling interest for the acquisitions after June 30, 2022 were allocated to the fair value of the assets acquired, inclusive of identifiable intangible assets (i.e. tradenames, referral relationships and non-compete agreements) and liabilities assumed based on the estimated fair values at the acquisition date, with the amount in excess of fair values being recorded as goodwill.
+The purchase price plus the fair value of the non-controlling interest for the acquisitions after September 30, 2022 were allocated to the fair value of the assets acquired, inclusive of identifiable intangible assets (i.e. tradenames, referral relationships and non-compete agreements) and liabilities assumed based on the estimated fair values at the acquisition date, with the amount in excess of fair values being recorded as goodwill.
 The Company is in the process of completing its formal valuation analysis of the acquisitions, to identify and determine the fair value of tangible and identifiable intangible assets acquired and the liabilities assumed.
-Thus, the final allocation of the purchase price may differ from the preliminary estimates used on June 30, 2023, based on additional information obtained and completion of the valuation of the identifiable intangible assets.
-Changes in the estimated valuation of the tangible assets acquired, the completion of the valuation of identifiable intangible assets and the completion by the Company of the identification of any unrecorded pre-acquisition contingencies, where the liability is probable and the amount can be reasonably estimated, will likely result in adjustments to goodwill.
+Thus, the final allocation of the purchase price may differ from the preliminary estimates used on September 30, 2023, based on additional information obtained and completion of the valuation of the identifiable intangible assets.
+Changes in the estimated valuation of the tangible assets acquired, the completion of the valuation of any unrecorded pre-acquisition contingencies, where the liability is probable and the amount can be reasonably estimated, will likely result in adjustments to goodwill.
 The Company does not expect the adjustments to be material.
-The Company continues to evaluate the components for the purchase price allocations in 2022 and 2023.
+The Company continues to evaluate the components for the purchase price allocations for other acquisitions in 2022 and 2023.